spress/spress.yosymfony.com/_posts/2014-10-13-new-in-spress-1-1-built-in-server.md

 The other feature included in this version is a resource watcher for watching for changes and to regenerate your site automatically.
 To enable this feature you can use `--watch` option with `spress site:build` command.
 Each option can be used individually.
-This video show us how to work this new options:

 ```
 $ spress site:build --server --watch